-A 500 to 750 word essay describing the motivation behind your collection, your collecting criteria, and/or philosophy.
+A 500 to 600 word essay describing the motivation behind your collection, your collecting criteria, and/or philosophy.

-A bibliography of the books in your collection, with annotations for at least 10 of the titles that are the most representative or most important.
+- A bibliography of the books in your collection, with annotations for at least 10 of the titles that are the most representative or most important.
 You may add more annotations if you wish.

-You must submit your application materials by noon on Tuesday, April 29th, 2014.
+You must submit your application materials by noon on Wednesday, April 27, 2016.

 The first place winner of this competition will be eligible to compete in the National Collegiate Book Collecting Contest for a $2,500 cash prize, sponsored by the Antiquarian Booksellers' Association of America, the Fellowship of American Bibliophilic Societies, the Center for the Book, and the Rare Books and Special Collections Division of the Library of Congress.

-Entry materials are due by April 29, 2014.
+Entry materials are due by Wednesday, April 27, 2016.